Let’s face it — digital marketing is all the rage these days. Search engine optimisation (SEO) is an integral element of this marketing domain.

 2. Disallow

-Disallow directives are used to instruct the user agents not to crawl a specific URL or website directory.
+Disallow directives instruct the user agents not to crawl a specific URL or website directory.
 These directives should be followed by the pathway that should not be accessed.
 The crawler will only notice this directive if you mention the pathway.
 On that note, you can use only a single disallow directive for a particular URL.

 3. Allow